 The CSC must include an interactive website component that shall allow customers to initialize and maintain an account, order Transponders, make payments via PCI compliant secure transactions, access statements and historical data, process violations notices that are contested by a motorist and perform resolution services before further escalation.
-The website must be accessible by and formatted for mobile devices.
+The website must be accessible by mobile device.
 The CSC must include an IVR, provide call management, and provide a comprehensive reporting.
 The Joint Board shall be able to monitor call management in real time for both the CSC and the VPS.